 Cost per Click (CPC)

 Cost per Click (CPC) is a digital advertising model where you pay each time a user clicks on your ad.
-It’s the digital equivalent of paying for each person who walks into your store, rather than paying for a billboard that everyone sees but few act on.
+It’s like paying for each person who walks into your store, rather than for a billboard that everyone sees but few act on.

 CPC = Total Cost of Ad Campaign / Number of Clicks